amilkey1/SMC/README.md

 # conf tutorial
 The file proj.conf is used to specify program settings:

-`seed`: specify random number seed
+`seed`: specify random number seed.
+Default is 1. \
-  - default is 1
 `theta`: specify the population-scaled mutation rate\
-`lambda`: specify the speciation rate
+`lambda`: specify the speciation rate\
 `subset`: specify the gene partitions in the data file.
 For example:
-*`subset = gene1:1-1000`
+  `subset = gene1:1-1000`
-*`subset = gene2:1001-2000`
+  `subset = gene2:1001-2000`
 specifies that bases 1-1000 correspond to gene 1 and bases 1001-2000 correspond to gene 2.
-If no subset is specified, the entire file will be read as one gene
+If no subset is specified, the entire file will be read as one gene\

-`nparticles`: number of particles to use in the first-level SMC `model`: the model to use in first-level SMC.
-Current options are JC or HKY.
+`nparticles`: number of particles to use in the first-level SMC\
+`model`: the model to use in first-level SMC.
+Current options are JC or HKY\
-`kappa`: if HKY is chosen, set kappa `base_frequencies`: if HKY is chosen, set base frequencies `run_on_empty`: set to true to sample from the prior `nthreads`: set to >1 for multithreading
+`kappa`: if HKY is chosen, set kappa\
+`base_frequencies`: if HKY is chosen, set base frequencies\
+`run_on_empty`: set to true to sample from the prior\
+`nthreads`: set to >1 for multithreading\
-`verbose`: 0, 1, or 2 determines level of output
+`verbose`: 0, 1, or 2 determines level of output\
-`save_memory`: set to true to throw away partials in likelihood calculations after they are used `outgroup`: set to species name
+`save_memory`: set to true to throw away partials in likelihood calculations after they are used\
+`outgroup`: set to species name\
-`startmode`: set to smc or sim to perform SMC or simulate data
+`startmode`: set to smc or sim to perform SMC or simulate data\

 The following settings apply to SMC option:
 `datafile`: specify the name of the nexus file containing the raw sequence data